tonylubin/nology-coursework/03-Javascript Fundamentals/game project/README.md

 As part of my software development course at Nology we were instructed to build a Javascript browser based game.

-This is one of my very first projects ,implementing what we have learnt on the course thus far, using functions, arrays and objects.
+This is one of my very first projects ,implementing what we have learnt on the course thus far, using functions, arrays, classes and objects.

 I have adopted a Mobile-first based design process with responsiveness across mobile, tablet and laptop devices.
 It is written with SCSS and implemented with the BEM convention.